 Tropical pineapple and ginger-infused brown sugar simple syrup will take your cocktails to the next level.
 Try it with a variety of spirits!

-If you've gotten into making more drinks at home over the last year or so, knowing how to make homemade simple syrup for cocktails will likely prove helpful in your pursuit of the best happy hours at home.
-And in case you didn't know, you can make it with more than just plain ol' granulated white sugar.
-I'm here to help with my homemade spiced pineapple syrup, which uses brown sugar.
-Let's get into the details so you can get to sipping!
+If you've gotten into making more drinks at home, knowing how to make homemade simple syrup for cocktails will prove helpful in your pursuit of the best happy hours at home.
+And you can make it with more than just plain ol' granulated white sugar.
+Enter my homemade spiced pineapple syrup, which uses brown sugar.

 Tools You'll Need